Trivendra Singh Rawat: Chief Minister

 In 2017 he won the same Assembly constituency of Doiwala.
 His 27 July 2017 tweet about linguistic preferences sparked off controversy and he was accused of preferring Garhwali language over the Kumaoni language.

 In July 2019, Rawat said that cow is the only animal that exhales oxygen and that living in close proximity to cows could cure tuberculosis.
 This unscientific statement sparked off a controversy.

 On 9 March 2021, Rawat resigned from the post of the Chief Minister of Uttarakhand.
 This was following meetings with the BJP leaders in Delhi, whom the observers from centre gave their report about the growing dissent against Rawat among MLAs and ministers, including mismanagement during the Chamoli flash floods.

 In May 2021, Rawat said that coronavirus is also a living organism which has a right to live, just like humans.
 The virus is changing its form constantly.
-The opposition criticized him and said that his statement is foolish and nonsense, and he has lost his mind and has no vision.
+The opposition criticised him and said that his statement is foolish and nonsense, and he has lost his mind and has no vision.

+He did not the contest 2022 assembly election.

+2024 general election

+In March 2024, Rawat was announced as the BJP candidate for the Haridwar constituency in the 2024 general elections, which he won by a margin of 164,056 votes.